slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On change and adapting

 <!--
-> *'Be flexible.
-You need to be able to be a diplomate and a fighter, to speak well among the scholars of academia and the blue collar workers down at the bar.
-You need to be comfortable both in a suit and tie and in camouflaged jacket.' -- Frank Miniter (paraphrased)*

 - Inertia is why a car does not stop the moment the brakes are applied.
 - Equipa que ganha, não se mexe.
 > *'You either die a hero, or you live long enough to see yourself become the villain.' -- Harvey Dent in The Dark Knight*